Global Crossing

-Global Crossing was a telecommunications company that provided computer networking services and operated a tier 1 carrier.
+Global Crossing Limited was a telecommunications company that provided computer networking services and operated a tier 1 carrier.
 It maintained a large backbone network and offered peering, virtual private networks, leased lines, audio and video conferencing, long-distance telephone, managed services, dialup, colocation centres and VoIP.
 Its customer base ranged from individuals to large enterprises and other carriers, with emphasis on higher-margin layered services such as managed services and VoIP with leased lines.
 Its core network delivered services to more than 700 cities in more than 70 countries.